-- I Activates CLIR (disables presentation of own phone number to called party, if no #31#-code is within the dial string) - i Deactivates CLIR (enables presentation of own phone number to called party, if no #31#-code is within the dial string) - G Activate Closed User Group explicit invocation for this call only. - g Deactivate Closed User Group explicit invocation for this call only.
+- I Activates CLIR (disables presentation of own phone number to called party, if no \#31#-code is within the dial string) - i Deactivates CLIR (enables presentation of own phone number to called party, if no \#31#-code is within the dial string) - G Activate Closed User Group explicit invocation for this call only. - g Deactivate Closed User Group explicit invocation for this call only.

 - <mgsm> is not supported for data calls. - <n> is default for last number that can be dialed by ATDL. - See also ATX for <text>. - Parameter 'G' or 'g' will be ignored if Closed User Group was already activated, respectively deactivated with AT+CCUG command before.
-Call by call invocation of CUG uses the settings provisioned by the provider or, if available, the settings of the parameters <index> and <info> made with AT+CCUG. - Dialing A, B, C as DTMF tone is not supported.
+Call by call invocation of CUG uses the settings provisioned by the provider or, if available, the settings of the parameters <index> and <info> made with AT+CCUG. - · Emergency calls: - If no SIM is inserted, call numbers 000, 08, 110, 112, 118,119, 911 and 999 cause an emergency call setup.
+If a SIM with ECC file is inserted, 112 and 911 and all additional call numbers stored in the ECC file cause an emergency call setup. - If a SIM without or empty ECC file is inserted, call numbers 112 and 911 and in addition all call numbers specified with AT^SCFG, "Call/ECC", parameter <ecc> will cause an emergency call setup.